kjenike/panagram/README.md

 systemctl start nginx
 ```

 For a secure public-facing server, be sure to run with the option `panagram view --ndebug` to disable debug mode.

 You may also wish to change the base URL path with the `--url_base` option, for example to something like `--url_base /panagram/`.
-The port and host name can also be defined by the `--port` and `--host` options.
+The port and host name can be specified by the `--port` and `--host` options.

 Finally you will need to run panagram using `panagram view <dir>`.
 You will probably want to run this in a loop
 in case it needs to be restarted, such as: